Marcholio/kasvunmahdollistajat-wp-theme/README.md

 # kasvunmahdollistajat-wp-theme
-Wordpress child theme for business consultr
+Wordpress child theme for business consultr theme.
 Will eventually be used at https://kasvunmahdollistajat.fi